isomerpages/gb-assist/pages/solutionrepo/solution1483.md

 Eligible applicants must be FIs licensed or registered in Singapore with headcount not more than 200.

 #### Contact Information
-N.A.
+Company Name: AxiomSL Pte Ltd<br>Web URL: www.axiomsl.com<br>Contact Hotline: 69557660<br>Contact Email: sdatta@axiomsl.com<br>

-Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' style='color:#037e8a' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' style='color:#037e8a' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.